Network sales growth fires hope of Ericsson turnaround

 | STOCKHOLM

-Ericsson's biggest business, which builds mobile networks, showed fourth-quarter sales growth - the first rise in more than a year - helping the company as a whole to post year on year sales up 5 percent.
+Ericsson's biggest business, which makes equipment for mobile networks, showed fourth-quarter sales growth, the first rise in more than a year, helping the company as a whole to post year on year sales up 5 percent.
 Margins in the unit also rose from the previous quarter.

 The telecom equipment industry is under stress from price pressure and lower orders as the operators that are their clients battle a slump in consumer spending, even though increased smartphone surfing is driving demand for higher-capacity and higher-speed networks.

-Ericsson's recent poor business mix in its networks unit of more hardware products and fewer software sales has also hurt the company, which is fighting tough competition from Chinese rivals Huawei and ZTE Corp, as has its focus on gaining market share with an eye on future contracts for network capacity upgrades against a short-term margin squeeze in Europe.
+Ericsson's poor business mix of more hardware products and less software has also squeezed the company, given rising competition from Chinese rivals Huawei and ZTE Corp, as did its focus on gaining market share at the expense of less profitable contracts.

-But the fourth-quarter results showed a recovery in networks, supporting hopes of a turnaround, with high-speed, 4G networks in North American business and Japan driving growth.
+But the fourth-quarter results also showed more software sales within the networks unit, supporting hopes of a turnaround, with the North American business and Japan driving growth.

-Ericsson's turnaround fits a trend predicted by market research group Gartner which forecasts sales of network equipment to carriers to rise 2.3 percent to $79 billion in 2013, after falling 6.6 percent to $77.3 billion last year.
-North America and Latin America will grow by 4 percent, while Asia excluding Japan will be up 3.6 percent.

-Increasing capacity in networks requires new software which has bigger margins than the hardware Ericsson sells when operators build geographical network coverage.
+"They guide for capacity project increasing in the second half, which is bound to be good for margins."

-Ericsson shares surged on the earnings news, gaining 8.9 percent by 3:14 a.m.
-ET to 74.90 crowns, the highest share price since August 2011.
+Ericsson shares surged on the earnings news, gaining 8.9 percent by 8:14 a.m.
+British time to 74.90 crowns, the highest share price since August 2011.

 Ericsson was hit by a 8 billion-crown charge for loss-making chip set joint venture ST-Ericsson, which pushed it into a net loss of 6.3 billion crowns for the quarter.